wakatime/wakaq/README.md

 if __name__ == '__main__':
-    # add 1 plus 1 on a worker somewhere, overwriting the default queue from medium to high priority
+    # add 1 plus 1 on a worker somewhere, overwriting the default queue from medium to high
     mytask.delay(1, 1, queue='hight-priority-queue')
 ```